-Besides the acceleration of climate change, being a ‘green business’ means tackling several problems that the old economic system has created, such as the loss of biological diversity.
+Being a ‘green business’ means tackling the acceleration of climate change.
+As well as several other problems that the old economic system has created, such as the loss of biological diversity.

 Being green is not only good for our planet but also your business.

 Green business benefits and how to generate them